multirobot-use/trajectory_follower/README.md

 ## Input

-You can publish your trajectories on "trajectory_to_follow" topic
+You can publish your trajectories on "trajectory_to_follow" topic, which has a trajectory_msgs::JointTrajectory format.
+It is very important to add the time stamp and the position to each point to make everything work.

 ## Output